QuarkNerd/blog/sduncan/_posts/2014-02-04-intro-to-ixd.md

 ---
 author: sduncan
-title: Intro to IxD: Affordance
+title: "Intro to IxD: Affordance"
 image: "sduncan/assets/featured/2014-02-04-intro-to-ixd.jpg"
 summary: "Well designed objects and interfaces do not require lists of instructions.
 Why not?"
 summary-short: "Well designed objects and interfaces do not require lists of instructions.
 Why not?"